GSA/IAE-Transparency-Space/sam_web_standards/technology.md

 Cascading Style Sheets (CSS) are responsible for defining the aesthetic characteristics of the rendered page.
 Further, they play a secondary role in accessibility and assistive technologies.
 Finally, most modern browsers allow CSS to be used instead of JavaScript for things such as animations and device handling.

-Client-side languages, which execute by the user’s device.
+Client-side languages, which are executed on the user’s device.
 Client-side scripts can degrade battery life on mobile devices, exceed the limits of processor capabilities resulting in longer load times, or be disabled by the user altogether, which creates a poor experience.
 Therefore, client-side script capabilities should be created only once the core functionality and experience are complete.

 ## Bandwidth and Processor Speeds